Mexican Food Journal

 Instructions

-• Cut the watermelon into chunks and remove all the seeds.
+• Cut the watermelon into cubes and remove all the seeds.

 • Place the cut-up watermelon in the blender with 2 cups water and blend until smooth. (about 30 seconds)

-• Pour the blended watermelon into a ½ gallon pitcher and add the cup of sugar.
+• Pour the blended watermelon into a ½ gallon pitcher with ½ cup of sugar.
+Add water to fill pitcher.

 • Stir vigorously until the sugar has dissolved.